All About Drop D Tuning: Open D Tuning for Guitar

 Chords in Drop D Tuning

-For many of the standard chords that use the low string (such as E and G) we can quickly learn the new chord fingering.
-After a piece or two in this tuning, it will become more comfortable and familiar.
+For many of the standard chords that use the lowest string (such as E and G) we can quickly learn the new chord fingering.
+After a piece or two in this drop D tuning, it will become more comfortable and familiar.

 Don’t Be Afraid to Tune

-Many players, when first playing in Drop D, may avoid the Drop D pieces.
+Many players, when they first play guitar in Drop D tuning, may avoid the Drop D pieces.
 This is really to avoid the issue of tuning the low E string constantly.

 But tuning becomes easy and quick with some practice.

 If you have music in this tuning, practice it all together, to make good use of your practice time.
 But don’t avoid your pieces just because they demand a re-tune.
-Take the few seconds and journey into the rich and resonant world of Drop D!
+Take the few seconds and journey into the rich and resonant world of Drop D Tuning!